Take the Belfort Road from the village of Croghan to

 the road you turned off from.
 You will pass the

-Soft Maple Hydro Plant on this unpaved road and in about
+Soft Maple Hydro Plant on this unpaved road and,

-one mile, look for a small parking area on the left with
+to a small parking area on the right.

 ||East of Croghan